RARE. EARTHY. ELEGANT.

-So what does this mean for the adventurous newcomer?
-Four wine trails make easy work of a road trip through this vinous island state.
-Hit the highway through the rolling green hills and let the network of cellar doors be your guiding star.
+So what does this mean for the adventurous traveller?
+Four wine trails make easy work of road tripping.
+Pick a trail and let the network of cellar doors be your GPS.

-“The region really exemplifies why Tasmania is so good for sparkling wine because the coastline lets the grapes have longer maturation without the sun heat developing the sugars too much,” says Elaine Curtis-Flynn, cellar door manager at Pipers Brook.
-Arriving is half the fun at this grand-daddy of the Tamar scene where everything is estate-grown and bottled: a picturesque drive through the vines deposits you at the architecturally imposing building housing a cellar door offering tastings of Pipers Brook, Ninth Island and Kreglinger wines, as well as a café championing the tasting platter.
-And do make sure you look north: “On a clear day you can actually see our Ninth Island namesake in the distance,” says Curtis-Flynn.
+The cool-climate region has a global reputation for its sparkling wines, sharing latitudinal position and similar growing conditions with the French region of Champagne.
+“The region really exemplifies why Tasmania is so good for sparkling wine, because the coastline lets the grapes have longer maturation without the sun heat developing the sugars too much,” says Elaine Curtis-Flynn, the cellar-door manager at Pipers Brook.
+This is one of the region’s most distinctive vineyards; a picturesque drive through the vines delivers visitors to an architecturally impressive winery, with a café for meals, sales and seated tastings of Pipers Brook, Ninth Island and Kreglinger wines.
+Make sure you look north: “On a clear day you can actually see our Ninth Island namesake in the distance,” says Curtis-Flynn.

-The Platonic ideal of the small, hands-on vineyard, Winter Brook is a two-person show: the Huismans do everything themselves, from pruning to hand-labelling bottles, and a similar ethos pervades the friendly cellar door, with the invitation to BYO lunch and enjoy it on a picnic table in the shade of the apple trees (and just for the record, dogs are welcome, too).
+Winter Brook is a two-person, hands-on enterprise.
+The Huismans handle everything themselves, from pruning to hand-labelling bottles, and a similar ethos pervades the friendly cellar door, with the invitation to BYO lunch and enjoy it on a picnic table in the shade of the apple trees.

-“I’d just really recommend making a great afternoon of the Tamar, sampling wine and having some great food,” says Fiona Turner of Jinglers Creek vineyard.
-Only 15 minutes’ drive from Launceston’s CBD, Jinglers Creek is emblematic of old Tasmania as well as its fresh new approach.
+“I’d just really recommend making a great afternoon of the Tamar, sampling wine and having some great food,” says Fiona Turner, of Jinglers Creek vineyard.
+Only 15 minutes’ drive from Launceston’s CBD, Jinglers Creek is emblematic of both Tasmanian tradition and the island’s dynamism.

 Southern Wine Trail